BedrockStreaming/eslint-plugin-qml-js/README.md

 Parse JS files with ESLint in a QtQML project.

 With this plugin, you can't parse QML files !
-It only remove QML specific import statements in JS files and transform JS import in ES6 import to avoid parse error.
+It only remove QML specific import statements in JS files and transform JS import statements in ES6 ones to avoid parse error.

 ## Installation